mitre-ace-direct/ace-direct/README.md

 * Clone the `asterisk` repo, and follow the installation instructions.
 Additionally:

-  * Acquire an Asterisk certificate and copy it to `/etc/ssl/asterisk.csr` to enable the signaling server demo page.
-Otherwise, just create a blank one: `sudo touch /etc/ssl/asterisk.csr ; sudo chmod 644 /etc/ssl/asterisk.csr`
+  * Acquire an Asterisk certificate and copy it to `/etc/ssl/asterisk.csr` to enable the signaling server demo/test page.
+Then update the `common.https.csr` variable in `dat/config.json` to be `/etc/ssl/asterisk.csr`.
+Finally, execute: `sudo chmod 644 ~/ace-direct/dat/asterisk.csr`  .
+Note that the demo/test page is for development only.
+It is disabled in `dat/config.json` by default.

 * Clone the `kurento-asterisk-servlet` repo and follow the instructions to deploy the videomail server.
 * Clone the `acequill-service` repo and follow the instructions to enable captioning and language translation.